ye-spencer/Windows-Motivational-Backgrounds/README.md

 # Windows-Motivational-Backgrounds
-This program will update your windows background with an image with a lesson that you have put in there
+This program will update your windows background with an image with a lesson that you have put in there.
+The images will be created using Python, then updated using windows time scheduler in C++

 Interface: